Overview: Our Portfolio and

 External Fund Managers

-|Invests across developed and emerging markets in equities and fixed income, constructing a diversified portfolio to produce sustainable, risk-adjusted performance||Invests in opportunities with the potential to generate high long-term real returns and the ability to diversify our portfolio
+In the private markets, we invest in opportunities that have the potential to generate high long-term real returns and the ability to diversify our portfolio

-Focuses on cross asset and less conventional investment opportunities, develops thematic investment strategies and actively expands our network of relationships beyond traditional domains
+Focuses on cross-asset (public and private), and less conventional investment opportunities, develops thematic investment strategies, and actively expands our network of relationships beyond traditional domains

-|Supports public and private market investment activities
+Supports the public and private market investment activities

-GIC invests in both public and private markets.
-In public markets, we invest in public equities in both developed and emerging markets, absolute return strategies (hedge funds), fixed income and cash.
+GIC invests in both the public and private markets.
+In public markets, we invest in public equities in both developed and emerging markets, absolute return strategies (hedge funds), fixed income, and cash.
 We manage a diversified portfolio to produce good risk-adjusted performance.
 In private markets, we invest in opportunities that have the potential to generate high long-term real returns and the ability to diversify the portfolio.
 Real estate assets, in particular, also serve as a hedge against inflation.

-GIC’s private equity (PE) universe includes buyouts, minority growth, pre-IPOs, venture capital, private credit and special situations such as distressed debt, and secondary PE.
+Our private equity (PE) universe includes buyouts, minority growth, pre-IPOs, venture capital, private credit, and special situations such as distressed debt, and secondary PE.
 We invest in companies directly and through funds.
 The direct investment programme is focused on taking minority equity positions and providing junior and senior debt financing in buyouts.
 Our funds strategy aims to identify, and invest with, leading private equity, venture capital, private credit and special situations funds globally, and grow with them in the long run.
 We have built up a network of over 100 active fund managers.
 The investment teams add value to the boards and management of the investee companies by providing advice and access to a global network of business links.

 GIC was an early entrant among institutional investors in real estate.
-Our investments in the space now include traditional private real estate (brick-and-mortar assets), public equities, real estate investment trusts and real estate-related debt instruments.
-Our real estate assets span multiple property sectors, including office, retail, residential, industrial and hospitality.
-Through active asset management, GIC can further generate income and enhance the market value of its assets through tenant management, market positioning, leasing and capital improvements.
+Our investments in the space now include traditional private real estate (brick-and-mortar assets), public equities, real estate investment trusts, and real estate-related debt instruments.
+Our real estate assets span multiple property sectors, including office, retail, residential, industrial, and hospitality.

-Through active asset management, GIC can further generate income and enhance the market value of its assets through tenant management, market positioning, leasing and capital improvements.
+Through active asset management, GIC can further generate income and enhance the market value of its assets through tenant management, market positioning, leasing, and capital improvements.

 GIC engages external fund managers to access investment capabilities and opportunities, in various sectors and geographies.
 External managers enable GIC to gain exposure across public and private markets.
 They also provide us with valuable investment insights.

 The Portfolio Execution Group is responsible for implementing liquid market decisions, and is made up of two arms – the Global Trading Unit (GTU) and the Treasury and Portfolio Management Group (TPMG).
 GTU executes investment decisions across all public market asset classes and provides market intelligence.
-GTU is organised into four teams – Equities, Fixed Income and Currencies, Liquid Strategies and Execution Research – and operates around the clock across three centres – Singapore, London and New York.
+GTU is organised into four teams – Equities, Fixed Income and Currencies, Liquid Strategies, and Execution Research – and operates around the clock across three centres – Singapore, London, and New York.
 TPMG is responsible for total portfolio rebalancing, liquidity management, strategy funding, as well as equity beta replication and financing.
 Our portfolio managers seek efficiency while minimising transaction costs.